vsm/vsm-box/README.md

     It behaves just like an Edit-type Term, except that it has an invisible border when not mouse-hovered, and it is used to create/append new Terms to a VSM-sentence.
++ Terminology: a VSM-connector has:
+  + a *back* or *backbone*: the horizontal top line.
+A list-connector has two parallel backbones.
+  + one *leg* per Term it connects to: a vertical line above the middle of each Term.
+It starts from the backbone, and reaches down either to the bottom of TheConns, or to just above the backbone of the next connector under it.
+  + one *foot* per leg: a horizontal line of about the Term's width, at the bottom of each leg.
+The foot makes it easier to see which Term a leg is connected to, as legs do not always extend all the way down to their Term.
+  + zero or one *pointer* per leg: the leg's identifying decoration, being one of: trident-relation triangle, trident-object arrow, list-relation square, coreference-parent arrow.
+  + zero or one *stub*, when the connector is a bident.
+    A stub is the small indicator of the bident's missing leg's type.
+    A relation-leg stub is drawn between the (real) subject- an object-legs;
+    while a subject- or object-leg stub is drawn at the opposite side of the (real) relation-leg, compared to the (real) object- or subject-leg, resp.
+  + zero or one *under-construction leg* (UC-leg), when the connector is still in the process of being constructed (i.e. does not have all its legs yet).
+    This is the movable leg that follows the mouse while the user moves it to where they want to fix that leg with a next click.
+    The unfinished connector to which this leg belongs is then also called the *under-construction connector* (UC-conn).
+  + zero or one *connector-highlight*, which appears while a connector is mouse-hovered.
+This makes it easy to focus on one connector among possibly many, and to see clearly which Terms it connects to.
+    For a description of its two possible parts, see `sizes.connHLColor` and `sizes.connHLColorLight` further below.
+  + zero or one *remove-icon*, which appears while a connector is hovered.
+    When the user clicks this 'x'-cross icon, the highlighted connector is removed.
+    This icon can have three states: unhovered, hovered (when the mouse hovers it), and pushed-down (when the mouse button is pressed down on it).
++ About about TheConns, i.e. the panel where connectors are drawn:
+  + A *level* is a horizontal row, which holds vertical space for just one connector's backbone.
+    Connectors can be on the same level side-by-side, but not on top of each other in one level.
+  + TheConns, and thus also VsmBox, automatically grows or shrinks as more or less space is required for holding all the stacked connectors.
+    In addition it keeps one extra empty level on top of this, where the one-legged UC-conn appears, and where the user can create a new connector (as described in the User-interaction section, further below).

 <br>
 <br>